EricssonResearch/dnt/doc/notification.md

 Notifications have a *source* and a *level*.
 The source is a string, identifying the notification source module.

-For push notifications the *source* can be "transaction", "r2dtwo", "new src", "telnet", "mask", "triggered_source", "triggered_receiver" etc. For pull notifications the name can be the reporting module's name as described [here](#message-formats).
+For push notifications the *source* can be "transaction", "dnt", "new src", "telnet", "mask", "triggered_source", "triggered_receiver" etc. For pull notifications the name can be the reporting module's name as described [here](#message-formats).

 The notification level can be the following:  ERROR, WARNING, INFO, PULL (currently all pull sources use the PULL level).
 It is possible to filter sending notifications according to the level with a command line parameter: